 Not only iPadOS, macOS, iOS now also has the “rapid security response” feature.
 With this feature, Apple quickly detects security errors, patches them and releases the latest updates to users.
 Notably, users do not need to interact or restart the device.

-To enable this feature, simply open the “Settings” application, select “General Settings”, select “Software Update”, and select “Automatic Updates”.
+To enable this feature, you just need to open the “Settings” application, select “General Settings”, select “Software Update”, select “Automatic Updates”.
 Even when this feature is turned off, some files in the system are still automatically updated.

 Secure and encrypt notes